Laos Travel Guide: All things you need to know

 - Don’t touch someone’s head as head is “high” in Laos;

-- Don’t point with your feet/toes or have your feet raised/or propped up on tables as foot is “low” in Laos;
+- Don’t point with your feet/toes or have your feet raised/or propped up on tables as the foot is “low” in Laos;

 - Don’t touch the monks and the monk’s robe;

-- Don’t wear swimsuit or bikini to walk around.
+- Don’t wear a swimsuit or bikini to walk around.
 At swimming places, Laotians often bath in fully clothed so your swimsuit should be modest;

-- Don’t wear tank tops, shorts, low cut neck-lines, or revealing clothes to the pagodas, temples or other religious places;
+- Don’t wear tank tops, shorts, low cut neck-lines, or revealing clothes to the pagodas, temples, or other religious places;

 - Don’t sit higher than a monk, or a statue of Buddha, or your host;

-- Don’t give money, candy or gifts to children as it encourages begging.
+- Don’t give money, candy, or gifts to children as it encourages begging.
 It is better to give to an established organization or village elders instead;

 - Don’t step over someone in your path without asking an excuse first;